How to improve content building a cross-functional team?

 Content should ideally be produced as a part of a cross-functional team effort.
 This is vital for companies trying to mature in the digital marketing sphere.
 When brands are able to work together across the different specialties within the marketing department to create high-quality content, they are able to create a stronger voice for the brand and build better engagement with users.

-How do you build a cross-functional team culture at your organization?
+How do you create a cross-functional team?

 Creating an integrated content marketing team can be a challenge.
 Marketing groups tend to be very siloed, with each team member having a particular job that they are supposed to perform.